DennieDan/guidebook/contents/next_goals.md

 ## 🎯 5.
 Setting goals for Next week

+**Duration**: 3-5 minutes

+This can be a part of [Debrief]({{baseUrl}}/contents/debrief.html).
+The purpose of this is to make your [Planning]({{baseUrl}}/contents/planning.html) step for the following session easier and direct.
+The objective of this part is to get the **opinions** of the mentees on the planned activities fo the next week, decide which **snacks or rewards** to offer them so that we can prepare in advance.

-Tell the mentees a little bit on what activities are you organizing the following weeks.
+Based on the planned Programme Proposal, tell the mentees a little bit on what activities are you organizing the following weeks and ask for their opinion.

-Let them suggest their desired snacks or rewards also -> increase interaction, build rapport.
+Also let them suggest their desired snacks or rewards also.
+This increases interaction, build rapport and also make your rewards more meaninggul to them, more encouraging in motivating them doing the designed activities.

 {% from "njk/common.njk" import previous_next %}
 {{ previous_next('debrief', 'encountering_mentees_reactions') }}